Application information and FAQ

 I’m not predicted A*AA, can I still apply?

-If you are predicted AAA the other parts of your application will have to be very strong for you to receive an offer.
-Our minimum offer is A*AA, so in such instances you would need to perform better than your predicted grades to meet our offer conditions.
-Please note; equivalent predicted grades such as A*AB would meet our minimum threshold for consideration.
-However, final grades of A*AB would not be considered to have met our minimum academic entry requirement.
+If you are predicted AAA and do not meet our ‘widening participation’ criteria, the other parts of your application will need to be very strong for you to be shortlisted to interview.
+Our minimum offer is A*AA (with A* in Maths), so in such instances you would need to perform better than your predicted grades to meet our offer conditions.

 Do you look at my GCSE results?